AngelosGkiose/dailyflow/README.md

 Ctrl + C
 ```

-Then:
+Then run:

 ```bash
 docker compose down
 ```

-PostgreSQL data is stored in a Docker volume, so the data remains available when the containers are recreated.
+PostgreSQL data is stored in a Docker volume, so the data persists when containers are stopped or recreated.

 To start the application again: